Roxxers/roxbot/README.md

 - Improve user experience
 - Better help menu- AutoGen using command.help
 - Document admin commands so that all commands are documented
+- Constant file for constants

 #### Command Ideas
 - Overwatch stats - Using Overwatch-API lib
 - Info command that shows info of bot incl. python metadata
 - Command to print readme.md
+- Admin tools - For commands already in and things like purge a chat

 ## Licence
 [MIT Licence](https://github.com/RainbowDinoaur/roxbot/blob/master/LICENSE.md)